Statistically Significant Improvement Found in Multiple Signals of Clinical Outcome

 About ExThera Medical Corporation

-ExThera Medical Corporation develops and commercializes extracorporeal blood filtration devices, including the Seraph® 100 Microbind® Affinity Blood Filter for removing a broad range of pathogens from the bloodstream of patients.
-Seraph can be used in hospitals, clinics, or field hospitals to address nosocomial and community-acquired infections as well as those caused by battlefield wounds and pandemics.
-ExThera Medical’s extracorporeal products have demonstrated life-saving capabilities in a wide range of critically ill patients suffering from sepsis, COVID-19 and other severe infections.
-With a growing body of outcome and health economic evidence from independent clinical studies, success in the DARPA Dialysis-Like Therapeutics program, and from successful clinical use in the US, the EU, and the Middle East, the company is well positioned to serve healthcare professionals and patients alike.
-The Seraph 100® attained CE mark and is commercially available in the EU.
-The Seraph 100 has FDA Emergency Use Authorization (EUA) for treatment of COVID-19 in the USA.
+ExThera Medical Corporation develops and commercializes extracorporeal blood filtration devices, including the Seraph® 100 Microbind® Affinity Blood Filter (Seraph 100) for removing a broad range of pathogens from the bloodstream of patients.
+Seraph 100 can be used in hospitals, clinics, on battlefields and in other austere environments to address nosocomial and community-acquired infections as well as those caused by battlefield wounds, pandemics, and biological warfare agents.
+ExThera Medical’s extracorporeal products have demonstrated life-saving capabilities in a wide range of critically ill patients suffering from sepsis, COVID-19, and many other severe bloodstream infections.
+With a growing body of outcome and health economic evidence from independent clinical studies, success in the DARPA Dialysis-Like Therapeutics program, and from successful clinical use in the U.S., the EU, and the Middle East, the company is well positioned to serve healthcare professionals and patients alike.

-For more information, visit the company’s website at www.extheramedical.com.
+For more information, visit the company’s website at https://extheramedical.com/.

-About Seraph 100
+About Seraph 100 and the ONCObind Procedure

-As a patient’s blood flows through the Seraph 100 filter, it passes over beads with receptors that mimic the receptors on human cells that pathogens target when they invade the body.
-Harmful substances are quickly captured and adsorbed onto the surface of the beads and are thereby subtracted from the bloodstream.
-Seraph adds nothing to the bloodstream.
+As a patient’s blood flows through the Seraph® 100 Microbind® Affinity Filter (Seraph 100), it passes through a bed of small beads with receptors that mimic the receptors on human cells that pathogens target when they invade the body.
+Many harmful substances are quickly captured and adsorbed onto the surface of the beads and are thereby subtracted from the bloodstream.
+Seraph 100 adds nothing to the bloodstream.
 It targets the pathogens that cause the infection, while it also binds and removes harmful substances generated by the pathogen and by the body’s response to the infection.
-Seraph’s adsorption media (the beads) constitute a flexible platform that uses immobilized (chemically bonded) heparin for its well-established blood compatibility and its unique ability to bind bacteria, viruses, fungi, and important sepsis mediators reported to contribute to organ failure during sepsis.
+Seraph’s proprietary adsorption media (the beads) constitute a flexible platform that uses immobilized (chemically bonded) heparin for its well-established blood compatibility and its unique ability to bind circulating tumor cells, bacteria, viruses, fungi, and important sepsis mediators reported to contribute to organ failure during sepsis.

-For more news stories on the Seraph 100 click here.
+For more news stories on Seraph 100 and ONCObind, click here.

 Disclaimer

-All information contained in this news release derives from plausible reliable sources, which, however, have not been independently examined.
-There is no warranty, confirmation or guarantee, and no responsibility or liability is taken concerning correctness or completeness.
-As far as it is allowed by the relevant law, no liability whatsoever is taken on for any direct or indirect loss caused by the deployment of this news release or its contents.
+All information contained in this news release derives from plausible, reliable sources, however they have not been independently examined or verified.
+There is no representation, warranty, or guarantee provided herein.
+Except as otherwise required by appliable law, all liability for any direct or indirect claims, damages or losses are hereby disclaimed whether or not foreseeable.
 This communication includes forward-looking statements regarding events, trends and business prospects that may affect our future operating results and financial position.
 Such statements are subject to risks and uncertainties that could cause our actual results and financial position to differ materially.
-The investment and/or the revenues that arise from it can rise or fall.
-A total loss is possible.
-Persons who are in possession of this news release are requested to obtain information concerning possible legal limitations and to observe them accordingly.
-We assume no responsibility to update or revise any forward-looking statements contained in this news release to reflect events, trends, or circumstances after the date of this news release.
+Accordingly, the investment and/or the revenues that arise from it can rise or fall or fail entirely.
+We assume no responsibility to update or revise any statements contained in this news release, including forward-looking, to reflect events, trends, or circumstances that might arise after the date of this news release.
+Results from case studies (reviews) may not be predictive of future results.

-MM0006 Rev B
+MM00048 Rev B